My Little Pony: A New Generation: Plot

 Izzy escorts the group to her home in the forest village of Bridlewood and disguises them as unicorns before leading them to Alphabittle, who holds the unicorn crystal.
 Sunny wins it from him in a dance competition, but loses her disguise as she celebrates.
 As the group flees with the two crystals, they come across Haven, who has also escaped.
 Sunny and Izzy try to put the two crystals together, but they have no effect.
 Dejected, Sunny gives back the crystals and returns to Maretime Bay with Hitch.

 While packing up her childhood toys, Sunny finds a third crystal intended to join with the other two, built into a lamp her father had made for her.
 As she races to tell Hitch, they discover that Sprout has turned the entire town to his side and is piloting his war machine to attack the other pony races.
 Sunny and Hitch rush back to her home as Izzy, Pipp, Zipp, Haven, and Alphabittle arrive.
 Gathering the crystals, Sunny, Izzy, and Pipp try to put them together while Hitch and Zipp hold off Sprout's machine.
 Phyllis orders Sprout to stop, but he refuses and crashes into Sunny's home, destroying it and the frame in which the crystals must be set.
 Phyllis, Haven, Alphabittle, and Sunny's friends put aside their differences and come together to comfort her amid the rubble.
-In response, the crystals activate and lift Sunny into the air, temporarily transforming her into an alicorn and restoring magic across the land.
+In response, the crystals activate, temporarily transforming Sunny into an alicorn, giving her a new hairstyle with colored bangs, and restoring magic across the land.
 Sunny and her friends celebrate as the ponies of all three races cooperate to fix the damage done by Sprout and a new era of peace begins.